Jasmine Harman: Other work

 Harman is a writer and commentator on topics such as overseas property, travel and homes, and has written for the magazines Company, Living Abroad and My Travel.
 She was the resident travel columnist at Look magazine, and a contributor to A Place in the Sun magazine.
 She appears at A Place in the Sun Live giving tips for buying property abroad.
 Harman is also a regular on BBC Radio Kent where she joins PJ and Harris for the Sunday Supplement.

 Personal life

 Harman is the eldest of seven children, with two half siblings on her father's side, and one half sibling on her mother's.
-She has Greek-Cypriot ancestry and many of her relatives reside in Cyprus, although her closer family live in England.
-Her hobbies include boxercise, salsa and budgerigar breeding.
-She has been vegetarian from a very young age and vegan since 2014.
+She was a vegetarian from a very young age and has been vegan since 2014.

 Charity work

 Harman has supported a number of charity projects, including becoming a celebrity waiter in aid of the Nelson Mandela Children's Fund, trading billions of pounds on the stock market to raise money for Breast Cancer Care and, in March 2010, dog sledding in Lapland for the Dogs Trust.
 In April 2010, Harman was one of a number of celebrities who participated in a nude photo shoot in aid of Cancer Research UK.